 While police are not making as many arrests out on the streets due to business closures and the lockdown orders that are in effect nationwide, domestic violence is still a crime for which people are being arrested and taken to jail.

-Courts in South Florida, in fact, are still operating bond court, or first appearance hearings.
+Courts in Miami-Dade County, in fact, are still operating bond court, or first appearance hearings.
 This is considered a critical hearing as domestic violence defendants are not allowed, by State law, to post a bond prior to seeing a judge.
 This is because the judge must address issues such as a stay-away order from the alleged victim.

 If you are a victim of domestic violence, you can still apply for a restraining order, or injunction, at any courthouse in Miami-Dade, Broward, and Palm Beach Counties.
 If you are a respondent, or the recipient of a restraining order/injunction, you can - and will - be served.